Running a transformation program – when to get a second opinion?

 Outside help isn’t a cure-all, but it does provide an independent view.
-It helps to nip pointless trouble in the bud and gets decisive action moving faster.
+It helps to nip pointless trouble in the bud and get decisive action moving faster.

-A question that stops many top managers in their tracks is this: how many people from your business would you truthfully hire, if you were building a new business venture for yourself?
+Truthfully, how many people from your business would you hire, if you were building a new business venture for yourself?

 That’s right!
 You probably wouldn’t choose many.